andrus/di-comparison/README.md

-# Guice vs Dagger Comparison
+# DI Containers Comparision

+Comparing a simple app written on top of Cayenne DI, Dagger 2, and Guice.

 ## Idea Setup